 Below is our beginners guide to losing fat:

 Firstly, let’s define the goal.
 Most people say they want to “lose weight”; this is not the right goal.
-If you stop drinking water for several hours you will lose weight but you will regain this as soon as your rehydrate.
-The goal is “lose fat”.
+If you stop drinking water for several hours you will lose weight but you will regain this as soon as you rehydrate.
+The goal is to “lose fat”.

-Basically, to lose/burn fat you need to consume less calories than your body uses.
-When your body doesn’t have enough calories for energy it uses the energy stored as glycogen in your muscle first, then your fat stores.
+To lose/burn fat you need to consume less calories than your body uses.
+When your body doesn’t have enough calories for energy, it uses the energy stored as glycogen in your muscle first, and then your fat stores.
 We recommend you aim to lose 1lb of fat per week, any more and it gets hard; see the numbers below:

-The amount of calories you need depends on your gender, age, height, weight and activity.
-Use this calculator http://www.calculator.net/calorie-calculator.html to caluate the amount of calories you need per day.
-Then take 500 calories off to lose 1lb per week, and 1,000 calories to lose 2lb per week.
+The amount of calories you need depends on your gender, age, height, weight and activity levels.
+Use this calculator to calculate the amount of calories you need per day, then take 500 calories off to lose 1lb per week, and 1,000 calories to lose 2lb per week.

 Whatever you eat, make sure you are getting all the nutrients you need for good health.
 If you want more information about what each nutrient does and what you need, read our article The Beginner’s Guide to Nutrition.
-Basically, you need to consume a balance of protein, fat (don’t avoid fat because it’s an essential nutrient; fat doesn't make you fat: excess calories make you fat), carbs and all 26 of essential vitamins and mineral.
+You need to consume a balance of protein, fat (don’t avoid fat because it’s an essential nutrient; fat doesn't make you fat, excess calories make you fat), carbs and all 26 essential vitamins and mineral.

 We advise you to drink plenty of fluid every day.
 This can be in the form of water, tea, coffee, green tea, diet sodas or sugar-free cordial.
-Include at least seven or eight cups of fluid per day.
+Include at least 7 or 8 cups of fluid per day.